Obapelumi/adosearch/README.md

 Comment.query().withScopes((scopes) => scopes.search('life style'))
 ```

-We could go as deep as we want and adosearch will generate the SQL queries we need on the fly.
+THis is a simple example but we could go as deep as we want and adosearch generates the SQL queries we need on the fly.

 And guess what?
 It's fully typed 🤩